tuxrem/fail2ban-ui/README.md

 **Security Notifications**

 - **Multi-Language Email Alerts**: Localized notifications in currently 5 supported languages
 - **Country-Based Filtering**: Alert only on threats from specific geographic regions to reduce alert fatigue
+- **GeoIP Provider Selection**: Choose between MaxMind (needs a local database) or Built-in (ip-api.com) for geographic lookups
 - **SMTP Integration**: Support M365 Mail-Servers with STARTTLS
-- **Emai Templates**: Currentls features a Modern and classic email design (more to come)
+- **Email Templates**: Currently features a Modern and classic email design (more to come)
 - **Alert Aggregation**: This feature is planned for the SIEM-modul

 ### 🔐 Enterprise Security